Quickstart — stand up a coalition

 COA_LATTICES = ordered stable ids. - Compute

-COA_CONFS = ordered ConfluenceConfig fingerprints. - Compute
+COA_MODULES = ordered ModuleConfig fingerprints. - Compute

 COA_TICKETS = TicketIssuerConfig fingerprint if present, else 0 bytes. - Compute

-COALITION_ROOT = blake3(COALITION || COA_LATTICES || COA_ORGANISMS || COA_CONFS || COA_TICKETS). - Module identities are derived from
+COALITION_ROOT = blake3(COALITION || COA_LATTICES || COA_ORGANISMS || COA_MODULES || COA_TICKETS). - Module identities are derived from

 COALITION_ROOTviaCOALITION_ROOT.derive("module").derive(name).